WebOrigami/docs/src/content/index.md

   <img src="/assets/illustrations/Site Sketch.svg">
 </figure>

-Then you can turn that into a small Origami program that orchestrates the creation of your site:
+then you can turn that into a small Origami program that orchestrates the creation of your site:

 ```
 {